 For most students and parents, tuition costs to cover your education at your desired university or college is of the utmost importance.
 Who wants to start their life and career straight out of college in debt up to their ears?
 Nobody.
 Affordability is, of course, your biggest concern.

-As of 2017, 44 million American student loan borrowers owe over $1.4 trillion in student loan debt.
+According to StudentLoanHero.com, as of 2019, 44.7 million American student loan borrowers owe over $1.64 trillion in student loan debt.
 That is astounding considering it outweighs U.S. credit card debt by $620 billion.
-The average student in 2016 graduated with student loan debt in the amount of $37,172, which is up six percent from the year 2015.
-A borrower between the ages of 20 to 30 years old has an average loan note of $351 per month and furthermore, 11.2 percent of students are delinquent in their payments by over 90 days or in default.
+The average student in 2019 graduated with student loan debt in the amount of $29,900.
+A borrower between the ages of 20 to 30 years old has an average loan note of $200 to $299 per month, and furthermore, 11.1 percent of students are delinquent in their payments by over 90 days or in default.

-Many students right out of high school join a branch of the military, however, there are many academies that offer free college tuition in exchange for your military service after graduation, such as the United States Air Force Academy, the United States Coast Guard Academy and the United States Merchant Marine Academy.
-If you are a sports enthusiast, the United States Military Academy at West Point in New York also offers free tuition, however, they require their cadets to serve in the military and play on a sports team each semester.
+Many students right out of high school join a branch of the military; however, many academies offer free college tuition in exchange for your military service after graduation, such as the United States Air Force Academy, the United States Coast Guard Academy and the United States Merchant Marine Academy.
+If you are a sports enthusiast, the United States Military Academy at West Point in New York also offers free tuition; although, they do require their cadets to serve in the military and play on a sports team each semester.

 As you can see, higher education is not entirely out of reach.
-Be sure to read the fine print of any free tuition college or university agreement because there are probably several stipulations to receiving your free tuition that you will want to certainly be aware of.
-If you are interested in degree programs with free tuition options, please check out our picks for the Tuition Free Colleges and Universities.
+Be sure to read the fine print of any free tuition college or university agreement because there are probably several stipulations to receiving the free tuition that you will want to be aware of, without a doubt.
+If you are interested in degree programs with free tuition options, please check out our picks for the Tuition-Free Colleges and Universities.